 - 1. For purposes of Medicaid mental health services, an emergency inpatient psychiatric admission to either a general hospital with a psychiatric unit or freestanding psychiatric hospital, is defined as meeting at least one of the following three criteria: - a.
 Active suicidal ideation accompanied by a documented suicide attempt or documented history of a suicide attempt(s) within the past 30 days; or - b.
 Active suicidal ideation within the past 30 days accompanied by physical evidence (e.g. note) or means to carry out the suicide threat (e.g., gun, knife or other deadly weapon); or - c.
 Documented aggression within the 72-hour period before admission: - 1.
-Which resulted in harm to self, others, or property; - 2.
+Which resulted in harm to self, others or property; - 2.
 Which manifests that control cannot be maintained outside an inpatient hospitalization; and - 3.
-Which is expected to continue without treatment.

-2. Concurrent Reviews
+Which is expected to continue without treatment. - 2.
+Concurrent Reviews

-For non-emergency admissions, the prior authorization request form and CON must be submitted at least one business day prior to admission.
-For emergency admissions, the prior authorization request form and CON must be submitted no later than one business day following admission.
+For non-emergency admissions, the prior authorization request form and Certificate of Need (CON) must be submitted at least one business day prior to admission.
+For emergency admissions, the prior authorization request form and CON must be submitted no later than five business days following admission.
 Prior authorization requests, if medically and clinically appropriate, will be authorized up to seven days.
-If additional inpatient days are required a provider must submit, a concurrent (continuing stay) authorization request prior to or by the last day of the current/existing authorization period.
+If additional inpatient days are required, a provider must submit a concurrent (continuing stay) authorization request within five business days of the last day of the current/existing authorization period.
 The request and information submitted must identify all pertinent written medical information that supports a continued inpatient stay.
 The request and information submitted must be in the format and within the timeframes required by the QIO-like vendor.
 Failure to provide all pertinent medical information as required by the QIO-like vendor will result in authorization denial.
 Inpatient days not authorized by the QIO-like vendor are not covered.
 These concurrent review procedures also apply to inpatient substance abuse detoxification and treatment services.

-MENTAL HEALTH AND ALCOHOL/SUBSTANCE October 1, 2015 ABUSE SERVICES Section 403 Page 68
+MENTAL HEALTH AND ALCOHOL/SUBSTANCE February 1, 2020 ABUSE SERVICES Section 403 Page 68

-MTL 21/15
+MTL 21/15 MTL 06/20

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 403

 MEDICAID SERVICES MANUAL Subject: POLICY